Back to blog

 UI (User Interface) is what people see: layout, buttons, cards, colors, typography.
 UX (User Experience) is how people feel and behave: clarity, ease, trust, speed, flow.

-This guide gives you professional UI/UX best practices that actually increase:
+This guide gives you professional UI/UX practices designed to support:

 If you’re building premium websites and web applications, see: Web Applications Services